LTUC/amman-prep-d14/Class-13/facilitator/README.md

   - We do not usually send data with the request(This is not totally correct because we send tokens for auth and we send params and queries but do not mention that in this class).
   - Success status is 200.
 - **POST**:
-  - We send post to send some secure data (Email, password).
+  - We send posts to send some secure data (Email, password).
   - This data will be sent inside a secure object called body.
   - Success status is 201.